Empirical Analysis of Nature-Inspired Algorithms for Autism Spectrum Disorder Detection Using 3D Video Dataset

 \subsection{Performance/ Evaluation metrics}

-In this research work, we evaluated the performance of the model (combination of algorithms) is done using confusion matrices.
-Confusion matrix is applied to describe performance, which includes various variables namely, True Positive (TP), False Positive (FP), True Negative (TN) and False Negative (FN) \cite{13}.
-These matrices gives indepth knowledge of the model.
+In this research work, we evaluated the performance of the model (combination of algorithms) using confusion matrices.
+A confusion matrix is used to describe performance, which encompasses various variables, including True Positive, False Positive, True Negative, and False Negative~\cite{13}.
+These matrices give in-depth knowledge of the model.
 Hence, the evaluation of the classification model is done using test accuracy, recall, precision, and F1 score.